Create an SAP OData V2 connection to securely read from or write to OData V2-compliant applications in SAP deployed in the cloud or on-premises.

 Before you begin

-Before you get started, you'll need to get information from your SAP account based on the authentication type that you want to configure.
+Before you get started, you'll need to configure the SAP system and get the relevant configuration details from your SAP account based on the authentication type that you want to configure.

 The following table describes the basic connection properties: